databricks-industry-solutions/image-recipe-recommender/backend/Readme.md

 Install Docker Desktop on your machine

 Download the files of this repo to your local environment cd into the root directory i.e. backend.
-Then run the two followong commands at the terminal
+Then run the following two commands at the terminal

 docker build -t myimage .